MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr-received-send-emails-microsoft365-groups.md

 ## Workaround

-Create an Exchange transport rule to delete the emails sent to the aggregate group mailbox from Exchange Online by using PowerShell cmdlets.
+Create an Exchange transport rule to delete the email messages sent to the aggregate group mailbox from Exchange Online by using PowerShell cmdlets.

 For example: